-David Moyes, Louis van Gaal and Jose Mourinho have been the men identifying (but not always getting) the players they would like, with Ed Woodward taking over the role of overseeing transfers.
+David Moyes, Louis van Gaal, Jose Mourinho and now Ole Gunnar Solskjaer have been the men identifying (but not always getting) the players they would like, with Ed Woodward taking over the role of overseeing transfers.

 We’ve ranked every first-team signing under those three managers.
 It doesn’t make for particularly pretty reading.

 It was thought United had pulled off something of a coup by landing Sanchez, who was also wanted by Manchester City and Chelsea.

 The former Arsenal forward moved to the Red Devils as part of a swap deal which saw Henrikh Mkhitaryan depart in the opposite direction.

 45 games, five goals, countless awful performances and millions of pounds later, he’s been shipped off to Inter Milan on loan in an attempt to off-load his extortionate, and we mean extortionate, wages.